mosentok/TrendingGiphyBot/README.md

 ### QuietHours

 Sets a range of hours where the bot won't post, like late at night.
-Hours are 24-hours, 0 - 23.
+Hours are 24-hours, 0 - 23, central standard time.

 ```
 !QuietHours Get